Solo show with Kenise Barnes Fine Art

 *Scroll through the categories, click for more images, details, prices and gallery locations of individual pieces.

-I was born in 1966 in Indiana where I showed my shaggy pony in 4-H club, was lousy at the uneven parallel bars on a gymnastics team, camped and canoed for fun, and aspired to sing with Up With People.
+I was born in 1966 in Indiana where I showed my shaggy pony in 4-H club, was lousy at the uneven parallel bars on a gymnastics team, camped and canoed for fun, and aspired to sing in Up With People.
 I gravitated toward nature and the arts.
 Art school surpassed my wildest dreams, and I’m thankful for a couple of teachers who simply told me: You can do this.
 I took it to mean live as an artist and was optimistic enough to try.
 I moved to my family cottage in Leland, Michigan, waited tables and painted.
 I tried to figure out a way to make a life painting.
-Who to look to show me how I didn't know.
 In the early 90’s I proposed 30 artist in residence programs in the National Parks.
 It was a response to an era of censorship, the tumultuous culture wars and a declining National Endowment for the Arts.
 And it gave me a terrific opportunity to paint.
 I got 8 programs going right away and a bunch more exist today.
 I’m proud of that because besides my own painting I’m really interested in actively creating spaces where other artists can also thrive.

 I love being part of the grand tradition of painting and the rich friendships it encompasses.
 I live in the tiny town of Chief, Michigan, population 13, with my husband, Richard Kooyman, who is also a painter.